aregsar/river/README.md

 #River

-A process for iterating on a
+-A process for iterating on a
-production grade
+-production grade
-always deployable
+-always deployable
-minimum viable web app product from day one
+-minimum viable web app product
+-from day one